MicrosoftDocs/microsoft-style-guide/styleguide/global-communications/writing-tips.md

 Worldwide customers may not know much about the history and culture of your country.

 **Avoid modifier stacks.** Long chains of modifying words are confusing even to native English speakers.
-For example, say *Your migration will proceed more smoothly if you have a project plan that's well thought out,* not *With an extremely well thought-out Windows migration project plan, your migration will go more smoothly.*
+For example, say "Your migration will proceed more smoothly if you have a project plan that's well thought out," not "With an extremely well thought-out Windows migration project plan, your migration will go more smoothly."

 **Use active voice and indicative mood** most of the time.
 Use imperative mood in procedures.